Point degree spectra of represented spaces: Preliminaries

 Note that a topological space $\repsp{X}$ is weakly infinite dimensional if and only if $\repsp{X}\in\mathcal{S}_c(\mathcal{O}_2,\mathcal{O})$.
 We say that $\repsp{X}$ is a {\em $C$-space} \cite{AdGr78,Hav74} or {\em selectively screenable} \cite{Bab05} if $\repsp{X}\in\mathcal{S}_c(\mathcal{O},\mathcal{O})$.
 We have the following implications:

 \name{Alexandrov}'s old problem was whether there exists a weakly infinite dimensional compactum $\repsp{X}>_\sigma^\mathfrak{T}\Cantor$.
-This problem was solved by \name{R.~Pol} \cite{pol2} by constructing a metrizable compactum of the form $R\cup L$ for a strongly infinite dimensional totally disconnected subspace $R$ and a countable dimensional subspace $L$.
-Such a compactum is called {\em Pol-type}.
-Every Pol-type compactum is a $C$-space, but is not countable-dimensional.
-Namely, \name{R.~Pol}'s theorem says that there are at least two $\sigma$-homeomorphism types of metrizable $C$-compacta.
+This problem was solved by \name{R.~Pol} \cite{pol2} by constructing a compact metrizable space of the form $R\cup L$ for a strongly infinite dimensional totally disconnected subspace $R$ and a countable dimensional subspace $L$.
+Such a compactum is a $C$-space, but not countable-dimensional.
+Namely, \name{R.~Pol}'s theorem says that there are at least two $\sigma$-homeomorphism types of compact metrizable $C$-spaces.

-There are previous studies on the structure of continuous isomorphism types (Fr\'echet dimension types) of various kinds of infinite dimensional compacta, e.g., strongly infinite dimensional Cantor manifolds (see \cite{Cha99,ChaEP99,EPol02}).
-Concerning weakly infinite dimensional Cantor manifolds, \name{El{\.z}bieta Pol} \cite{EPol96} (see also \cite{Cha99}) constructed a $C$-compactum in which no separator of nonempty subspaces can be hereditarily weakly infinite dimensional.
+There are previous studies on the structure of continuous isomorphism types (Fr\'echet dimension types) of various kinds of infinite dimensional compacta, e.g., strongly infinite dimensional Cantor manifolds (see \cite{Cha99,ChaEP99}).
+For instance, by combining the Baire category theorem and the result by Chatyrko-Pol \cite{ChaEP99}, one can show that there are continuum many {\em first-level} Borel isomorphisms types of strongly infinite dimensional Cantor manifolds.
+However, there is an enormous gap between first- and second-level, and hence, such an argument never tells us anything about second-level Borel isomorphism types.
+Concerning weakly infinite dimensional Cantor manifolds, \name{El{\.z}bieta Pol} \cite{EPol96} (see also \cite{Cha99}) constructed a compact metrizable $C$-space in which no separator of nonempty subspaces can be hereditarily weakly infinite dimensional.
 We call such a space a {\em Pol-type Cantor manifold}.